teto/pymptcpanalyzer/.github/ISSUE_TEMPLATE.md

 * mptcpanalyzer version ($ mptcpanalyzer --version):
 * tshark version ($ tshark --version):

-Output of mptcpanalyzer -ddd:
+Output of mptcpanalyzer -dDEBUG:
 ```
 ```

+# how to reproduce

-Link to the incriminated pcap (if relevant):
+Link to the incriminated pcap (if possible/relevant):